 Because some volunteer positions involve direct access to law enforcement information on the same basis as paid staff, and because all volunteers have occasional access to law enforcement information, the Paradise Valley Police Department has a formal recruiting and screening process.
 The process begins with an extensive application, similar to what a police officer applicant fills out, an oral interview by a panel of police department employees and volunteers, fingerprinting, and a background check.
 There is no charge for any part of this process, including fingerprinting.

-These are unarmed volunteers with a distinctive fluorescent yellow police volunteer vest and cap who drive marked patrol cars in pairs.
-They conduct Vacation Watch checks, hand out fliers at trail-head parking areas and construction sites, survey Vacation Watch homes for wildfire hazards, provide police presence in areas where specific crimes have occurred, direct traffic and man control points for Presidential visits and emergency situations including fires, assist with special Town events and perform a wide variety of other tasks as needed.
+These are unarmed volunteers with a distinctive fluorescent yellow police volunteer vest and cap who drive in pairs in an unmarked SUV with a Citizens on Patrol magnet attached.
+They conduct Vacation Watch checks, hand out fliers at trail-head parking areas and construction sites, survey Vacation Watch homes for wildfire hazards, provide police assistance by directing traffic, assist with special Town events, and perform a wide variety of other tasks as needed.